-OUR PEOPLE
+OUR PFOPIF

-For all who work in healthcare it has been a demanding year and the staff at The London Clinic have stepped up to ensure continuity of care to our patients and those from our partners in the NHS.
+up to ensure continuity of care to our patients and those from our partners in the NHS.
 Our staff survey had a 94% response rate and across the board the feedback was positive (more on page 36).
-We have been able to keep vacancy rates low, especially in key nursing areas and our associate nurses' programme in partnership with University of East London has taken in its inaugural group of trainees (more on page 31).
+We have been able to technologies.
+The first haemophilia trial was carried out by our research teams as well as a new trial for the a non-profit healthcare provider opening in 2021.
+We will provide medical, radiation and other oncology services to patients who have surgery at Cleveland Clinic London.